157 Cybersecurity Statistics and Trends [updated 2024]

 18. The average total cost of a data breach in Canada decreased by 9 percent from $5.64 million to $5.13 million (IBM)

-20. In 2022, spending in the cybersecurity industry reached around $71.1 billion USD, more than doubling in five years.
+20. In 2024, spending in the cybersecurity industry is expected to be around $87 billion USD, an 8 percent increase from 2023.
 (Statista)

 21. In 2023 a data breach investigation report stated that 97 percent of threat actors were financially motivated.
 (Verizon)